Habitat: Upland and lowland tropical rainforest and adjacent woodlands

 Behaviours

-Not much is known about the mating system of the striped possum, as it can be difficult to observe due to its shy nature and fast movements, but it seems there is intense rivalry among the males for breeding females.
+Little is known about the mating system, as they can be challenging to observe due to their shy nature and fast movements; however, it appears that there is intense rivalry among the males for breeding females.

-They chase each other and when in close contact make threatening, raucous vocalizations.
-They mate in the dry season (between February and August in Australia, peaking in June to July), whereas in New Guinea, it is as early as January until as late as October.
+They chase each other and, when in close contact, make threatening, raucous vocalisations.
+They mate in the dry season (between February and August in Australia, peaking in June to July).
+In contrast to New Guinea, the period ranges from January to as late as October.

 The females have well-developed pouches and bear one to two young, almost always two.
 There is no detailed information available about the development of the young or the age of sexual maturity.
 Once they are weaned, females continue to carry their offspring with them on their backs until they reach maturity.